cijaaimee/Slime-World-Manager/README.md

 ## How does this plugin work?

-SMW is capable of loading worlds from various sources:
+SWM is capable of loading worlds from various sources:
 * File System.
 * MySQL.
 * MongoDB.